What Are Captions?

 Auto-generated captions can also hurt your brand.
 First, capitalization and punctuation errors can make it difficult for a viewer to understand what your content is actually about.
 Auto-captions are well known for missing words or adding the wrong word in place of another, and you don’t ever want to be seen as saying something you don’t mean.
 This could cause embarrassment for both you and your brand.

 In addition, auto-captions can make viewers who need captions feel like they are not valued by the brand.
 Without captions, some viewers have no choice but to stop watching the video.
 Providing high-quality captions helps all viewers feel included and valued.

 Commonly Mistaken as Captions

 Besides captions, there are some other text representations of audio content that are sometimes confused as captions.
 These can be helpful in different use cases.

-Subtitles include only the spoken words geared toward viewers who do not understand or are not familiar with the language of the video.
+Subtitles include only the spoken words of video or audio that are geared toward viewers who do not understand or are not familiar with the language of the video.
 They do not contain non-speech descriptions that are necessary for accessibility such as music or sound effects.

-Transcripts are a text file of the spoken words in a video.
+Transcripts are a text file of the spoken words in video or audio.
 They may or may not have non-speech descriptions.
 Transcripts are particularly useful for podcasts or other content that only has audio.